neondatabase/website/content/docs/guides/wundergraph.md

 This guide demonstrates setting up a full-stack app with Neon and WunderGraph, securely exposing Neon to your Next.js frontend in under 15 minutes.
 While WunderGraph and Neon are compatible with a variety of frontend clients, this demo focuses on using Next.js.

 <Admonition type="info">
-This guide is also available in video format.
-See [Neon with WunderGraph video guide](#neon-with-wundergraph-video-guide).
+This guide is also available in video format: [Neon with WunderGraph video guide](#neon-with-wundergraph-video-guide).
 </Admonition>

 ## Prerequisites